Evaluate the Safety, Tolerability, Pharmacodynamics and Efficacy of CNP-106 in Subjects With Myasthenia Gravis

 11. Subjects who have received any COVID-19 vaccine within 14 days prior to Screening.
 Subjects who have received the first dose of any COVID-19 vaccine may not screen for the study until 14 days following their last dose of the vaccine if applicable.

 12. Subjects with laboratory test results at Screening or prior to study dosing that are outside the normal limits and considered by the investigator to be clinically significant.
-Note: Clinically significant laboratory test results at screening that are related to the condition (MG) are acceptable as long as all inclusion and no other exclusion criteria are met.
+Note: Clinically significant laboratory test results at screening that are related to the condition (MG) are acceptable if all inclusion and no other exclusion criteria are met.

 13. Subjects with positive test results for hepatitis B surface antigen (HbsAg), hepatitis C virus (HCV) antibody, or human immunodeficiency virus (HIV) antigen/antibody as determined at Screening.